moddit/phpcs/README.md

 phpcbf
 ```

+## IDEA Extensions

+### Visual Studio Code

+To show `phpcs.xml` lint errors in Visual Studio Code, you can use the following extensions:

+- **PHP CodeSniffer**: This extension integrates PHP_CodeSniffer with Visual Studio Code.
+Including linting and error fixing based on `phpcs.xml`
+    ```bash
+    ext install shevaua.phpcs
+    ```

+### PhpStorm

+To show `phpcs.xml` lint errors in PhpStorm, you can configure the built-in PHP CodeSniffer integration:

+For more detailed instructions, refer to the [PhpStorm documentation](https://www.jetbrains.com/help/phpstorm/using-php-code-sniffer.html#configure-tool-options).

 ## Contributing

 Contributions are welcome!
 Please submit a pull request or open an issue to discuss any changes.